standard-computers/stds/README.md

 ## Standards as Constraints

 In other databases or languages, you are able to join properties or perform aggregations.
-Setting a constraint as a standard is the standard solution and here’s how you could do that.
+We can do this in Standard by creating a constraint of type `standard`.

 ```
 truck: TRCK: @VHL {
-    protected owner standard @PER OWNR *
+    protected owner Standard @PER OWNR *
     protected double max_weight MXWGHT
 }
 ```

 Now when accessing the `owner` constraint, you can access it like `@USR` or `OWNR`.
+When this record is saved, the constraint value is the record id of the parent Standard record.

 ```
 #Get Trucks where vehicle model is 'Tesla', limit 1